Notes on academic writing in mathematics and computer science

 On the importance of editing

-In many continental languages, good style is complex sentences (lots of “the former” and “the latter” and paragraph-long sentences).
-I suspect it’s descended from Latin.
-I tell foreigners this is not good technical or journalistic English and am universally ignored.
+I note that in many continental languages, it is considered good style to write complex sentences (lots of "the former" and "the latter", and paragraph-long sentences).
+I suspect this is descended from Latin.
+I tell foreigners this is not good English and am universally ignored.
 I try to be understanding: their whole culture is at odds with me.

 Miscellaneous words